 DeArmond v.
 Kaiser Permanente

-Compassion & Choices Legal Director Kathryn Tucker is consulting counsel with California trial lawyer James Geagan in bringing this case against Kaiser Permanente, seeking monetary damages and an order that Kaiser, one of the nation’s largest health plans, institute policies to ensure their providers respect patients’ treatment instructions.
+Compassion & Choices is helping bring this case against Kaiser Permanente, one of the nation’s largest health plans.
+The suit seeks monetary damages and an order that Kaiser institute policies to ensure their providers respect patients’ treatment instructions.

-This case is believed to be the first of its kind in the nation that seeks to hold a provider accountable for failing to honor a POLST.
-Compassion & Choices brings cases like this to raise awareness of critically important healthcare issues, to improve end-of-life experiences and create needed social change.
+Compassion & Choices champions cases like this to raise awareness of critically important healthcare issues, improve end-of-life experiences and create needed social change.
 These cases establish important principles of end-of-life care and choice.

 Court Action Targets Kaiser for Failure to Honor Treatment Instructions: Doctor Forces Breathing Tube on Dying Girl

 Compassion & Choices today announced intent to seek accountability from Kaiser Permanente for failure to honor a patient’s end-of-life treatment directive.